Zeolith und der Pferdedarm – was Tierforschung und Praxis gemeinsam bestätigen (4/5)

 Silva et al. (2012) · Lambs · peer-reviewed

-Firmer stool consistency, better weight development
+Firmer fecal consistency, better weight development

 Note: Source: Small Ruminant Research 91:170–173

-What research cannot (yet) say
+What research (still) cannot say

 What this means for daily stable life